Local Average and Marginal Treatment Effects with a Misclassified Treatment: Identification under Parametric Misclassification Assumptions

+Lemma \ref{symmetry} below shows that under Assumption \ref{RA} the false positive rate $\alpha_0(z)$ and false negative rate $\alpha_1(z)$ are constant across $z$ if and only if the misclassification is symmetric, i.e., $\alpha_0=\alpha_1=\alpha$.
+The misclassification is symmetric if $\varepsilon$ is independent of $V$. \begin{lemma} Suppose Assumption \ref{RA} holds under the model specification \eqref{seq1}.
+Then, false positive rate $\alpha_0(z)$ and false negative rate $\alpha_1(z)$ do not depend on $z$ if and only if the misclassification is symmetric, i.e., $\alpha_0(z)=\alpha_1(z)$. \end{lemma} The result of this lemma illustrates that the standard practice which consists of assuming that the false positive rate $\alpha_0(z)$ and false negative rate $\alpha_1(z)$ do not depend on $z$ is restrictive in our setting.
+There is evidence in the literature that supports this claim.
+For instance, \citet{HaiderStephens2020} show that the assumption that $\alpha_0(z)$ and $\alpha_1(z)$ are constant in $z$ is invalid in routine empirical settings.
+For these reasons, we discuss how one can allow the false positive/negative rates to depend on $z$ in a flexible parametric model.

-When the misclassification is asymmetric in the sense that false positive and false negative rates depend on the instrument, without further assumptions the researcher can use the bounds we derive in Section \ref{Ident}.
-However, there may exist some parametrization of the misclassification probabilities that can yield tighter bounds.
+When the misclassification is asymmetric and false positive and false negative rates depend on the instrument, without further assumptions the researcher can use the bounds we derive in Section \ref{Ident}.
+However, there may exist some parametrization of the misclassification probabilities that can yield tighter bounds and potentially point identification.